MavSterling/nhkscrape/README.md

 4. Selenium WebDriver Support - https://www.nuget.org/packages/Selenium.Support
 5. ChromeDriver (Pay attention to the version number)- https://sites.google.com/a/chromium.org/chromedriver/
 6. Chrome - Update your chrome client to the same version listed on the chromedriver website
+7. Powershell Execution Policy must be set to either RemoteSigned or Unrestricted

 Using the script: